 This doesn’t take into account all of the employees working in related maritime jobs on shore, such as those in the Navy or those working at docks.
 The maritime industry is booming, and it is still much less expensive that travel or transport by plane.
 The MIKC also reports that 90% of the world’s trade is done by ship.
 How’s that for an “old fashioned” industry?
 The maritime world is not dead.

 Some more maritime industry statistics, from the U.S. Department of Transportation’s Maritime Administration:

 - The United States increased container trade by 37% from 2010-2015.
 The average size of containers increased by 18%.

 - Cruises are beginning to leave from more varied ports.
 In the United States, the top 5 ports for departing cruises are Miami, Port Canaveral, Fort Lauderdale, Galveston, and Los Angeles.
-In 2003, 62% of all cruises left from these posts, but this was down to 56% in 2006, meaning that there are more cruise ship jobs available in other parts of the country.
 Other popular ports for cruises include San Juan, New York, Tampa, Seattle, Long Beach, and Honolulu.

 - Over the last five years, the largest growth in the United States maritime industry has been for offshore supply vessels.

 - As of the December 2015, there were approximately 44,000 privately-owned ships operating out of the United States